 Whitfield County, GA | May 7 - 13, 1864

-During early May 1864, Maj.
-Gen. William T. Sherman would successfully outmaneuver the army of Gen. Joseph E. Johnston in multiple battles in northwest Georgia.
-Each time, Johnston would fall back to a new defensive position closer to the strategic Confederate city of Atlanta.
-By May 7th, Johnston had entrenched his army on the long, high mountain of Rocky Face Ridge and eastward across Crow Valley.
-As Sherman approached, he decided to demonstrate against the position with two columns to the north while he sent a third column through Snake Creek Gap, to the right, to hit the Western & Atlantic Railroad at Resaca.
-The two columns engaged the enemy at Buzzard Roost (Mill Creek Gap) and at Dug Gap to the north.
-In the meantime, the third column, under Maj.
-Gen. James McPherson, passed through Snake Creek Gap and on the 9th advanced to the outskirts of Resaca where it found Confederates entrenched.
-Fearing defeat, McPherson pulled his column back to Snake Creek Gap.
-On the 10th, Sherman decided to take most of his men and join McPherson to take Resaca.
-The next morning, Sherman’ s army withdrew from in front of Rocky Face Ridge.
-Discovering Sherman’s movement, Johnston retired south towards Resaca on the 12th.
-The 5-day-long battle of Rocky Face Ridge was the first battle of the Atlanta Campaign.
+By May 7, 1864, Maj.
+Gen. William T. Sherman’s army group had crossed southward into Georgia and advanced toward Gen. Joseph E. Johnston’s army defending Atlanta.
+Johnston had entrenched facing west along Rocky Face Ridge mountain between the Western & Atlantic Railroad and Dalton.
+As Sherman approached, he chose to demonstrate against the position with the Army of the Cumberland and the Army of the Ohio to the north, while he sent the Army of the Tennessee through Snake Creek Gap to hit the railroad at Resaca, cutting Johnston’s retreat and resupply route.
+The attacks on the heights and at Buzzard’s Roost (Mill Creek Gap) began on May 8 and continued the next day.
+In the meantime, Maj.
+Gen. James McPherson’s Army of the Tennessee advanced to Resaca on May 9 where it found Confederates entrenched.
+Overestimating the number of Johnston’s defenders, McPherson pulled his column back to Snake Creek Gap.
+On May 10, Sherman decided to join McPherson to take Resaca and pulled the Armies of the Cumberland and Ohio away from Rocky Face Ridge.
+Discovering Sherman’s movement, Johnston evacuated Dalton and retired south towards Resaca on May 12.
+The 5-day-long battle along Rocky Face Ridge was the first battle of the Atlanta Campaign.